Going the extra mile

 At work, I am determined to go the extra mile for my connections, customers and clients.
 Sometimes it can be a challenge to find out what makes people feel that they have received a brilliant service.
 Years ago, one of my stock answers would be to of course “Ask them”.
 That’s a good tactic, although we can get stuck in asking the wrong questions.

 So, for example, asking what people want as an outcome can be revealing.
 Better than trying to tell them what they need for sure.
-The really effective question is along the lines of “What would make you believe that you had received the best and most excellent service from me and my team?”
+The effective question is along the lines of “What would make you believe that you had received the best and most excellent service from me and my team?”

 Other than asking people, the next strategy is to observe.
 Try different things and see what delights people.
 Gauge reaction and be innovative.
 Just seeing how people respond is valuable information.